 He can speak to us anytime.
 We can always pray to him.
 He never abandons us.
 We can always turn to him.
-He inherently loves us by nature.
-We love him in return, by volition.
+He loves us by nature.
+We love him by volition.

 God answers many of our prayers as we wish, in time.
 He accommodates our preferences when they fit within the bounds of his plans and precepts.

-Subject to his righteousness, God directs our steps along the paths we choose as we attempt to achieve the personal goals we set.
+And subject to the constraints of his goodness, God directs our steps along the paths we choose as we attempt to achieve the personal goals we set.

-Occasionally, God delivers special assurances at our behest to bolster our certainty.
-Sometimes he even changes the details of his plans in response to our pleas.
+God may even deliver special assurances at our behest to bolster our certainty.
+He may change the details of his plans in response to our pleas.

 We are not his peers.
 He is our sovereign.
 He is not subject to our will.
-We are subject to his will.
-We are in no position to require him to make concessions, or grant exceptions, for us.
+We are subject to his.
+We have no standing to require him to jump through hoops.